 Over the last 20 years I’ve continued to practice the Dharma with varying degrees of success.
 I spent a decade lost in the throes of active drug and alcohol addiction, touring in rock bands, living in crappy apartments, and moving around the country, all whilst sitting various 10-day Insight retreats.
 This left me feeling extremely unsatisfied, torn and confused.
 I decided to get sober in July 2003.
 Three months into sobriety, I signed up for the 3-month retreat at IMS.
 There I entered the innermost nether regions of my heart and mind where I would spend the next 90 days.
 During that time, I experienced moments of great joy and deep concentration, and times of total despair, fear and confusion.
 I got it all, except I was not liberated.

 During the last decade, I’ve been integrating Dharma practice into a wide range of territories both personally and professionally.
 Spending several years working with incarcerated populations teaching mindfulness and emotional intelligence exercises.
 The primary focus of my work has been within addiction and substance abuse populations.
 I’ve provided extensive work in both secular mental health environments and Buddhist communities.
 Creating and implementing programs and curriculum has been my primary interest.
 Playing an instrumental role in setting up the Refuge Recovery program and grassroots movement, I have been able to come full circle in offering classical Dharma practices to those seeking relief from active addiction.
 I have been involved with Against the Stream Buddhist Meditation Society for the last 7 years and was empowered to teach by Noah Levine and Vinny Ferraro in 2015.
 Currently, my primary interest is teaching silent meditation retreats , mentoring individuals, teaching educational Dharma programs and developing and providing trainings in both secular and Buddhist contexts.
-Please feel free to check out my teaching schedule: HERE
+I recently relocated to Paonia Colorado with my partner Shannon and son Emmett.
+I am enjoying more spaciousness and family, living close to my mom, dad, and sister.

 As a Dharma teacher, my primary focus of interest has been in early Buddhism.
 This being the oldest record of what the historic Buddha may have taught.
 These teachings have been well preserved in a body of text known as the Pali canon, which is the core focus of the Theravada tradition.
 Within this massive volume of work lies the message that has been left behind for all of us to explore for ourselves.
 The radical notion that everything that we need to overcome suffering in this lifetime is inside each one of us.
 The Buddha is said to have taught one thing, suffering and the end of suffering.
 Dharma practice is a system of living that requires meditative training, ethical and compassionate actions and behaviors, and a wise understanding of the limitations of the human condition.
 Whether teaching residential retreats, weekly classes, study series or working one-on-one with individuals I provide a Dharmic system that integrates four core components.